-Phosphorous Acid is a yellow or white crystalline acid or an odorless, colorless phosphorous-containing inorganic acid.
+Phosphorous Acid is a yellow or white crystalline acid or an odourless, colourless phosphorous-containing inorganic acid.
 It acts as an intermediate in the preparation of other phosphorus acids.
 It is used as orthodontics as an etching solution.
 It is used in the dental appliance to clean surfaces of the teeth.
 Phosphorous acid plays a vital role in metabolism as it is a constituent in teeth and bone.

 Phosphorous acid is termed as orthophosphoric acid.
 When an unstable element readily absorb moisture it is converted into phosphoric acid when it is heated above one eight degree Celsius.
-The salts that are formed by phosphoric acid are called phosphites.
+The salts that are formed by phosphoric acid are called phosphates.
 They are used in crops to reduce or encounter fungi like pathogens.

 Phosphite Salts and Phosphorous Acid

 The best method to prepare phosphorous acid is by hydrolysis of phosphorous hydroxide.
 In the below equation the resulting equation is heated resulting in eradicating HCL.